krrish612/krrish612/README.md

 - I like systems that scale
 - I respect people who build quietly
-- I prefer depth over hype
+- Depth > hype
-- Yes, I think in probabilities sometimes
+- Sometimes I think in probabilities

 > “The obstacle is the way.”

 ---